stfc/PSyclone/doc/system_specific_setup.rst

 Install pytest for running python tests
 ::

-   > sudo apt-get install python-pytest
+   > sudo pip install pytest

 You can now run the PSyclone python tests: